 Because most other companies choose to promote bleached sponges, meaning they’re the most frequently seen on the High Street, warping the consumer perception to think yellow is better or at least the norm.

+But why?
 Companies know that time is money, so they usually promote products that take the least amount of time and effort to supply.
-To get a sea sponge ready to package with no impurities, it’s simple to over bleach it and dissolve organic debris which would otherwise have to be picked out by hand.
+To get a sea sponge ready to package with no impurities, it’s simple to over bleach it and dissolve much of the organic debris which would otherwise have to be picked out by hand.
 So yellow is cheaper.

 On the other hand, the conscientious manufacturer spends time inspecting and hand cleaning unbleached sponges before they are packaged as a premium product.